NinjaMuffin08/ESX_Propaganda/README.md

 3. Journalist office to redeem paycheck (amount * articles liked)
 4. Journalist can link a news image.
 For example: Take a printscreen, post to imgurl and link it to the article.

-Cons:
-News are updated only upon restart.
-Will be "fixed" when I have time.
-Requires one ServerEvent

 Requirements:
 1. ESSENTIALMODE & ES EXTENDED